davidchesnut/sp-general-docs/docs/sharepoint-2013-design-manager-device-channels.md

 ### Where is a list of all of the device substrings I can use?

 There are some generic manufacturer user agent substrings that you can use for device redirection such as Windows Phone OS or iPhone, as shown in Table 2.
-The substring needed in the  **Device Inclusion Rules** field is usually a subset of the much larger user agent string provided when the device connects to the site.
+The substring needed in the **Device Inclusion Rules**field is usually a subset of the much larger user agent string provided when the device connects to the site.
 It is recommended that you find a device-specific string by locating it on the manufacturer or software provider website, or through a general web-based search.
 Sometimes a specific, versioned substring might be difficult to isolate given similarities in user agent string construction.
 Table 4 provides two sample user agent strings, for Windows 8 desktop and for a tablet device.

-> [!Note]
+> [!NOTE]
 > The below strings are examples, and not genuine strings for the covered Windows devices.
 They are provided to illustrate the point of isolating a substring if needed.